There are no affiliate links on PagePipe.

 WP Retina 2x serves up src-set images which pull smaller sized images off the server – and theoretically decrease bandwidth. – Ian Rance

-Only 4 percent of site owners who install WP Retina 2X keep it.
-That’s a low-retention rate.
-It wasn’t worth the Retina-resolution hassle even when this plugin made image decisions and production painless.
 So there’s lots of variable screen sizes.
 Big deal.
 Retina-image preparation does NOT have widespread adoption by web designers or developers.
-It’s perceived a production annoyance (or non-feature) delaying site launch – and project payment.
+It’s perceived a production annoyance (or non-feature) delaying site launch.

 These three offsite links below may help you make decisions.
 You have a design choice.
 You can workaround or ignore Apple-mandated techno-specs.
 We won’t tell.

 For PagePipe’s site, the strategy is not using photography for large headers.
-We choose the alternative of building custom illustrations for reduced load-time speed.
+We use custom illustrations for reduced load-time speed.
 That means using 8-bit GIF and PNG with 2,000×1200 pixel images with reduced color palettes.
 Those files weigh just over 21 kilobytes.

 Where we use featured JPEGs, they weigh under 200 kilobytes.
 It’s fortunate the big “hero” image is lazy loaded by the default theme.